Kamala Harris 2020 presidential campaign: Fourth quarter

 "...
 But, you know, at some point, folks get tired of just saying, oh, you know, thank me for showing up and – and say, well, show up for me.
 Because when black women ... when black women are three to four times more likely to die in connection with childbirth in America, when the sons of black women will die because of gun violence more than any other cause of death, when black women make 61 cents on the dollar as compared to all women, who tragically make 80 cents on the dollar, the question has to be where you been?
 And what are you going to do?"

 Later, when asked to respond to remarks made by Representative Tulsi Gabbard of Hawaii, Harris brought up Gabbard's frequent appearance on the Fox News channel during President Obama's terms as president, where Gabbard was known for frequent public criticism of Obama.
 This made up for one of the top three most-tweeted moments pertaining to the debate.
 Another viral moment occurred when Vice President Joe Biden mistakenly remarked that the "only African-American woman that had ever been elected to the United States Senate" had endorsed him, to which Harris laughed, "No, that's not true.
 The other one is here."
 Biden himself had sworn Senator Harris in to the United States Senate in January 2017.
-Following the debate, many political consultants and debate analysts praised Harris, noting that "she was very relatable."
-A reporter covering post-debate coverage on MSNBC stated, "Just who resonated, who felt like they resonated, was Kamala Harris."

 Despite fundraising struggles and stagnant polling, Harris continued to attract support.
 On November 16, Harris earned the endorsement of labor union United Farm Workers.
 Harris continued to build on her lead among endorsements with the Congressional Black Caucus, when Stacey Plaskett, Delegate to the United States House of Representatives from the United States Virgin Islands' at-large congressional district, pledged her support on November 21.
 Salud Carbajal, member of the Congressional Hispanic Caucus endorsed her on November 22.